Skip to main content

 Skip table of contents

-Form Submit, Click and other actions
+Form Submit, Click and Other Actions

 States (JENTIS States Framework ) are a customization option on your JENTIS Tag Manager to create a very individual configuration.
 Those users of you that fear not a bit of complexity will find here a guide on how to activate JENTIS server side tracking on events such as certain clicks, scrolls or form submissions.